 Great strides were made in 2004 when Rule 3.1 of the North Carolina Rules of General Practice was amended to prioritize contested family court matters.
 Rule 3.1 establishes guidelines for resolving scheduling conflicts for attorneys practicing in different courts.
 The 2004 revision gave priority in district court for child custody matters, family financial cases (i.e., alimony, postseparation support, and equitable distribution), termination of parental rights cases, and adjudications of abuse / neglect / dependency.

 Despite these guidelines, attorney availability remains an issue.
 In some districts, attorneys practice only in one county and potentially specialize in one area (e.g., domestic, juvenile).
 Conversely, in other districts, there are smaller local bars that practice in multiple counties.
 This can result in delays in hearing family court cases if an attorney has more than one family court case scheduled in multiple counties.

-A lack of attorneys on the court appointed list for abuse / neglect / dependency cases also results in court delays and continuances.
-This places an extra burden on parents' attorneys in districts where there are only a handful of attorneys on a court appointed list.16
+A lack of attorneys on the court appointed list for abuse / neglect / dependency (AND) cases also results in court delays and continuances.
+This places an extra burden on parents' attorneys in districts where there are only a handful of attorneys on a court appointed list.17 This is a real and growing concern in many districts.
+Indigent Defense Services has begun to contract with attorneys to work in juvenile AND court.
+Contracted attorneys in Catawba Juvenile